Instructions for Building Coordinators

 Maintenance & Accessibility

-Building coordinators should keep an eye out for maintenance in public areas and report them via the online maintenance request system, which is available for both and .
+Building coordinators should keep an eye out for maintenance in public areas and report them via the online maintenance request system, which is available for both PC users and Mac users.
 Coordinators can direct occupants to submit their own maintenance requests via the system.
 Requests that are larger in scope and not listed in the online system should be made by contacting Facilities Work Control at x4-2481 or workcontrol AT_TOWSON.
 Work Control will accept all requests regardless of type.

 Accessibility issues such as broken elevators, blocked doorways, broken power door operators and broken handicapped-accessible toilet stalls should be reported immediately by calling Work Control at x4-2481.
 Special notice should be given if a planned access disruption will affect building accessibility for disabled persons.
 If possible, building coordinators should ensure alternate access for disabled persons during all access interruptions.